 Causes of ADHD in Children: Facts and Myths Myths about the causes of ADD/ADHD in children have been around since the condition was recognized at the beginning of the 20th century.
 The blame goes to everything from sugar to lack of discipline to the children themselves.
 But what is the real cause?
 Read on to learn the facts.

 Is it All in Your Imagination?
 How ADHD Affects the Brain For decades, a debate has raged about the cause of ADHD.
 While some point to poor parenting or poor nutrition as the reason for shrinking attention spans, brain research supports the idea that the disorder is caused by physical differences in the brain.

+ADHD and High IQ: What's the Connection?
 Parents sometimes wonder if their children can have both ADHD and High IQ levels.
 The answer is they can, and they often do.
 Read on for answers to common questions about the relationship between ADHD and intelligence.